QueryDet: Cascaded Sparse Query for Accelerating High-Resolution Small Object Detection: Related Works

 \section{Related Works}

-\textbf{Object Detection.} Deep Learning based object detection can be mainly divided into two streams: the R-CNN based two-stage detectors \cite{girshick2014rich, girshick2015fast, ren2015faster, lin2017feature, cai2018cascade} and the one-stage detectors \cite{huang2015densebox, redmon2016you, redmon2017yolo9000, redmon2018yolov3, liu2016ssd,zhang2020bridging} pioneered by YOLO and SSD.
-Generally, two-stage methods tend to be more accurate than one-stage method.
-However, the performance gap between these two methods is closing recently.
-RetinaNet \cite{lin2017focal} is the first one-stage anchor based detector which matches the performance of two-stage detectors.
-It adopts FPN \cite{lin2017feature} for multi-scale detections and proposes FocalLoss to handle the foreground-background imbalance problem encountered during the training process of dense detectors.
-Recently, one-stage anchor-free detectors \cite{law2018cornernet, tian2019fcos, duan2019centernet, duan2019centernet, yang2019reppoints, kong2020foveabox} have also attracted academic attentions due to their simplicity.
-In this paper, we will implement our QueryDet based on RetinaNet and FCOS \cite{tian2019fcos}, to show the effectiveness and generalization of our method. \\
+\textbf{Object Detection.} Deep Learning based object detection can be mainly divided into two streams: the two-stage detectors \cite{girshick2014rich, girshick2015fast, ren2015faster, lin2017feature, cai2018cascade} and the one-stage detectors \cite{huang2015densebox, redmon2016you, redmon2017yolo9000, redmon2018yolov3, liu2016ssd,zhang2020bridging} pioneered by YOLO.
+Generally speaking, two-stage methods tend to be more accurate than one-stage methods because they use the RoIAlign operation~\cite{he2017mask} to align an object's features explicitly.
+However, the performance gap between these two streams is narrowed recently.
+RetinaNet \cite{lin2017focal} is the first one-stage anchor-based detector that matches the performance of two-stage detectors.
+It uses feature pyramid network (FPN) \cite{lin2017feature} for multi-scale detections and proposes FocalLoss to handle the foreground-background imbalance problem in dense training.
+Recently, one-stage anchor-free detectors \cite{law2018cornernet, tian2019fcos, duan2019centernet, duan2019centernet, yang2019reppoints, kong2020foveabox} have attracted academic attentions because of their simplicity.
+In this paper, we implement our QueryDet based on RetinaNet and FCOS \cite{tian2019fcos} to show its effectiveness and generalization ability. \\